Pool Plant Operator

 The classroom Pool Plant Operator course is delivered over 18 hours.
 The online course you can complete at your own pace, but it might take longer.

 - Exam – 20 multiple format questions.
-Learners will need to score 15/20 to pass.
+Learners will need to score at least 15/20 to pass.
 This is completed on the final day of the course on face-to-face courses or online for e-learning courses.
 The following assessment criteria is to be completed following the course.

 - Water testing – learners will need to send us evidence of them carrying out the full range of water tests.
 This can be done either by the management signing an evidence sheet to say the learner is competent or a video file sent to us with the learner completing the task.